 While you can get a cheap motherboard with a CPU on it, chances are the CPU you want plugs into a socket on a motherboard you buy separately.
-You might be surprised how much CPU you can get for $30 or $40, and I’ve been known to buy a middle-of-the-road board and team it up with a cheap CPU, tons of memory, and the fastest hard drive I could find or, later, an SSD.
+You might be surprised how much CPU you can get for $50, and I’ve been known to buy a middle-of-the-road board and team it up with a cheap CPU, tons of memory, and the fastest hard drive I could find or, later, an SSD.
 Depending on what you’re wanting to do, that’s an option.

 The stock cooler that comes with the CPU will be adequate for normal use.
 If you plan to overclock, you’ll probably replace the cooler.
 If you want to overclock your gaming rig, that’s your right, but I really don’t recommend doing anything financial on an overclocked machine.
 Here’s why.